neopinp/Virtual-CPU-TS/README.md

 # Virtual-CPU-TS

-Tasked with creating a virtual CPU in TypeScript that handles interrupts, contains an ASCII encoder, and translates assembly language
+Created a virtual CPU to:
+  handle interrupts
+  Include an ASCII encoder
+  Translate 6502 assembly language